Inventua/nucleus-core/Documentation/Developers/topics/database-scripts.md

 ### DatabaseProviderSpecificOperation
 You may need to execute different operations for specific database providers.
 The DatabaseProviderSpecificOperation wraps any operation with a set of `Include` or `Exclude` provider names to limit when the operation is executed.
 Supported values for the `Include` and `Exclude` properties are Sqlite, SqlServer, MySql and PostgreSql.

-> It is unusual to need to use `DatabaseProviderSpecificOperation` in an extension script.

 ```
 {